Tropical North Queensland is one of the most enchanting regions in Australia, and Port Douglas is one of our favourite coastal towns in Australia.

 And if you’re an early riser, how about a sunrise walk or do what I did and go down for a sunrise photo – it was a little overcast whilst we were in Port Douglas but still a site worth crawling out of bed for!

-Sunset and sunrise at Rex Smeal Park
+3. Experience Sunset and Sunrise at Rex Smeal Park

 Rex Smeal Park is the place to be for sunset in Port Douglas for the classic palm tree shot.
 It’s a popular place to be with the locals and tourists to watch the sun go down with a large grass area and a nearby playground for the kids.